JohnMurray/johnmurray_io/_drafts/Golang-Futures.md

 title: Bastard Go - Futures
 ---

+Go is great.
+Scala is great.
+Scala has Futures on top of threads.
+Go doesn't have this and I don't know why.

 Go has CSP and green thread things, but who wants those.
 Futures are the only good abstraction.
 Let's make futures in Go.